John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 Who knows? if he had stayed at the LVRJ after Adelson took over as owner, at least John L. Smith might have continued his somewhat recognizable byline in the Las Vegas area.
 In his current gig at Nevada Public Radio he doesn’t draw much attention.

-Posted in Uncategorized | Comments Off on Why Do I Blog About John L. Smith and His Mother —
+Posted in Blog Posts | Comments Off on Why Do I Blog About John L. Smith and His Mother —

 I Mean, His Wife?